 The main area that potential punters may wish to focus on is how wide particular bookmakers make their political market.
 Some keep the focus on politics relevant to a specific country or countries, while others are all inclusive, allowing for betting in the political races of smaller countries.
 This is particularly advantageous to those with a worldwide knowledge of politics, as it will not be oversubscribed, and means that there will a constant stream of events on which to wager.

 It also makes betting on politics all the more interesting.
 Until very recently the UK market was a two-horse race, and the US market still is, but further afield, especially in the Eurozone and the Asian market, there is often more than two strong parties vying for votes.
 This not only offers more betting options, but allows gamblers to bet on combinations on the formation of a coalition government.

-Up to £100 Bonus Credits New Customers only.
+Get Up to £100 Bet Credits on the World Cup New Customers only.
 Up to £100 in Bet Credits.
 Sign up, deposit £5 or more to your account and bet365 will match your qualifying deposit in Bet Credits when you place qualifying bets to the same value and they are settled.
 Min odds/bet and payment method exclusions apply.
 Returns exclude Bet Credits stake.
 T&Cs, time limits & exclusions apply.

 £20 Cashback on First Bet New customers only, limited to one per person.
 If you’ve previously had a Paddy Power account, you will not qualify for the offer.
 Place your FIRST bet on any Sportsbook market and if it loses we will refund your stake in CASH.
 Max refund for this offer is €20.
 Only deposits made using Cards or Paypal will qualify for this promotion.
 T&Cs apply.
 Paddy's Rewards Club: Get a €10 free bet when you place 5x bets of €10+.
 T&Cs apply